 Alongside business banking, Starling currently offers four current account options—personal, joint, euro, and teen—plus a debit card for kids, ‘Starling Kite’.
 The bank also introduced a number of new features during COVID-19, specifically built to support customers during the pandemic.
 These included government-backed lending for small businesses, mobile cheque deposits, and its new Connected cards for people relying on friends and family to shop on their behalf.

 Despite massive amounts of investment in recent years, and rising user numbers, many of the early challenger banks have come under scrutiny for failing to turn a profit.
 Commentators often argue that these major fintechs aren’t worth their sky-rocketing valuations.
-Monzo has had a particularly hard time of it during the pandemic, with annual post-tax losses growing to £113.8m in 2020 (up from £47.2m the year prior) which it put down to the impact of COVID-19.
+Monzo had a particularly hard time of it during the pandemic, with annual post-tax losses growing to £113.8m in 2020 (up from £47.2m the year prior) which it put down to the impact of COVID-19.
 The bank also saw a 40% drop in its valuation.

 In the midst of criticisms and escalating tensions within the sector, a new wave of challenger banks has arrived.
 Unlike their predecessors, these digital banks are taking a more focused approach, targeting smaller subsets of customers or offering more streamlined financial products, cross-selling features from the very start to maximise profits.
 One example is Allica Bank which focuses primarily on business banking for established SMEs.
 Launched in 2019, it operates through an online banking platform and a network of local bankers, offering savings accounts, commercial mortgages, and asset finance.
-Allica Bank has so far raised £147m in equity investment, across nine rounds, between July 2014 and June 2021.
+Allica Bank has so far raised £250m in equity investment, across 10 rounds, between July 2014 and June 2022.

 Another recent arrival is ClearBank, the UK’s first purpose-built clearing bank in more than 250 years, which launched in early 2017.
 Clearing banks are authorised to move money between organisations and individuals, and before now, this market had been dominated by just a handful of firms.
 Focused on automating and speeding up payment processing for businesses, ClearBank offers API integrations and real-time access to payment schemes like Bacs.
-To date, the company has secured £181m in equity fundraisings.
+To date, the company has secured £351m in equity fundraisings.

 Also in the works is Fiinu (currently in the pre-application phase of obtaining its licence), which is aiming to transform the UK’s short-term borrowing landscape and help customers improve their credit scores.
-Meanwhile, having received its restricted banking licence in August 2021, new kid on the block Kroo plans to launch its current account offering next year.
+Meanwhile, having received its restricted banking licence in August 2021, new kid on the block Kroo plans to launch its current account offering this year.
 The ‘social bank’ currently operates as an e-money institution, with a debit Mastercard and mobile app that enables customers to manage their shared spending more efficiently.

-Challenger banks are making waves, big players and new entrants alike.
-From greater transparency and ease of use, to handy budgeting tools and ‘polymorphic’ debit cards, these innovative fintech startups are transforming modern-day banking.
+So challenger banks are making waves, big players and new entrants alike… From greater transparency and ease of use, to handy budgeting tools and ‘polymorphic’ debit cards, these innovative fintech startups are transforming modern-day banking.
 But should traditional banks be worried?
 Will the most recent wave of digital challengers surpass the likes of Revolut?
 However this turns out, challenger banks are sure to have a lasting impact on our relationship with money.